 Consider a Co-Op program if you’re looking for:

-• Consistent Brand Representation.
+- Consistent brand representation.
 Co-Op programs allow companies to ensure that their brand is being represented in a consistent manner across all partner activities, which can be important in maintaining a strong brand image.

-• Greater Control.
+- Greater control.
 Co-Op programs provide companies with greater control over partner activities, as they require closer monitoring and reporting on partner activity.
 This can be beneficial for companies that want to ensure that their marketing funds are being used effectively.

-• More trackable ROI.
+- More trackable ROI.
 Co-Op programs can provide a better return on investment (ROI) for companies by sharing advertising and promotion costs with their partners.
-This can help to reduce the overall cost of marketing activities and maximize the impact of available resources.
+This can help to reduce the overall cost of marketing programs and maximize the impact of available resources.
 According to Canalys Research, 64% of vendors are offering proposal-based MDF, funding things like non-transacting partners, the growth of marketplaces, subscription and consumption models, and ecosystems.
 Yet 28% of vendors are offering a hybrid of co-op (accrual-based) and market development funds (proposal-based) to their partners.
 These incentive programs offer a mixture of earned and discretionary funds depending on your partner program goals.
 And only 9% offer Co-Op only.

 To design a successful market development funds (MDF) or Co-Op program that meets the requirements of your corporate legal team and finance department, it's crucial to have a thorough understanding of promotional allowance program regulations.
 Below, we are covering the two most important laws that impact these regulations.